Living in Martinique

 We asked people how much they someone comfortably live on in Martinique, they wrote:

 "The cost of living in Martinique is generally considered to be quite reasonable.
 Prices for basic necessities such as food, housing, and transportation are generally lower than in other Caribbean countries.
 However, the cost of imported goods and services can be more expensive than in other countries.
-Additionally, the cost of entertainment and leisure activities can be quite high, as Martinique is a popular tourist destination," remarked one expat who made the move to Martinique.
+Additionally, the cost of entertainment and leisure activities can be quite high, as Martinique is a popular tourist destination," commented one expat who made the move to Martinique.

 What type of recreational facilities are in Martinique?